linkdotnet/BuildInformation/README.md

 * Embeds the assembly version and assembly file version in your code
 * Embeds the target framework moniker in your code
 * Embeds the nullability analysis level in your code
+* Embeds the deterministic build flag in your code

 ## Usage
 To use the `BuildInformation` class in your project, add the NuGet package: